 After visiting Teotihuacan you can dine in the massive cave restaurant La Gruta, which is just a few miles from the pyramids.
 The dining room has multiple levels and we chose to have a view over the main dining area.
 La Gruta is a unique dining experience that’s both casual and elegant, with good food.

 Queretaro is a UNESCO World Heritage site as it’s one of the 5 most beautifully preserved former Spanish colonial towns in Mexico.
 You can reach Queretaro by comfortable direct bus from Mexico City Airport or the bus station.
 It is 3 hours northwest of Mexico City.

 San Miguel de Allende has previously topped the Conde Nast Traveler readers choice awards list for best cities in the world to visit.
-It’s also home to a sizeable American expat community.
+It’s also home to a sizable American expat community.
 Beginning in the 1940’s expat artists started flocking to San Miguel and helped rebuild the town.
 Today it is home to some of Mexico’s most expensive real estate.

 Narrow cobblestone streets are lined with colorful buildings and terra-cotta roofs.
 San Miguel’s colonial center is a UNESCO World Heritage site.
 So it’s strictly enforced that homes, churches and businesses retain their original and historic appearance.